-Understanding 42 CRF Part 2 How It Impacts Individuals in Addiction Treatment
+Understanding 42 CFR Part 2: What It Means for Your Privacy in Addiction Treatment

 What Is 42 CFR Part 2?

-42 CFR Part 2 is a federal regulation that protects the confidentiality of substance use disorder patient records.
-It applies to programs that provide diagnosis, treatment, or referral for treatment of substance use disorders and receive federal funding.
-The rule limits how these programs can disclose patient information without explicit consent.
+42 CFR Part 2 is a federal regulation that protects the confidentiality of substance use treatment records.
+It applies to programs thtat provide addiction treatment and limits how and when your information can be shared without your consent.

 The main goal is to encourage people to seek treatment without fear that their information will be shared in ways that could harm them.
 This includes protection from discrimination in employment, housing, or legal matters.